greenlightgeo/greenlightgeo.github.io/energy-map.md

 The Global Energy and Renewables Map is an interactive web map launched in December 2023 to help promote awareness of some important traditional and renewable energy database resources.

 The map combines three open energy datasets and allows visitors to explore global power plants and U.S. solar and wind energy projects using text search and map visualization tools.
+It serves as both a traditional thermal energy plant map and a renewable energy map.

 ## The Purpose of the Global Energy and Renewables Map
 Understanding the distribution and location of existing thermal and renewable energy facilities is just one small, but important step towards advancing the green transition to renewables.
 The Global Energy and Renewables Map includes data layers from three open databases that are available to help organizations in this work: